-Online shopping makes up 9% of all retail in Australia and there are estimates the industry will hit $35bn by 2021.
+Online shopping makes up 9% of all retail in Australia and estimates that the industry will hit $35bn by 2021.
 This monumental growth has seen the logistics industry enjoy a few decades of exceptional prosperity.
-That’s all about to change.
+That’s all about to change as the price of shipping will double in the next 18 months.

 A number of different forces are converging on an industry that, let’s face it, has been languishing in a dream world of profitability for a little too long.
 The next 1-2 years will see the demise of some well known organisations that are simply too slow to respond to a tsunami of disruptive innovation.
 Remember Block Buster Video.